Scientific & Technical Communication

 Program Learning Goals

-Students will understand the social responsibilities that attend their critical and creative work as professional communicators
+- Understand the social responsibilities that attend their critical and creative work as professional communicators.

 Social Responsibility and Ethical Reasoning